PDC-support/pdc-intro/singularity/singularity_no_exercises.md

 # Build a writeable image

-Since there are memory limitation on writing directly to image file, it is better to create a sandbox
+Since there are memory limitation on writing directly to image file, and a new image file is created for each MPI process, it is better to create a sandbox that does not have this limitation.

 ```
 $ sudo singularity build --sandbox my_sandbox my_image.sif